 Calpain has been linked to a range of different disorders depending on where in the body Calpain is activated.
 In ophthalmology, protein or cellular damage can occur in the front (lens) and/or the back (retina) of the eye.

-Our lead compound, CAT811, is a potent inhibitor of Calpain 2 and it is being investigated as a novel means to halt or significantly slow cortical cataract onset or progression.
+Our of our compounds is a potent inhibitor of Calpain and it is being investigated as a novel means to halt or significantly slow cortical cataract onset or progression.

 Glaucoma is a group of eye diseases that steals sight without warning and often without symptoms.
 It is a condition in which normal fluid pressure inside the eyes (intraocular pressure, IOP) slowly raises when the fluid cannot drain properly.
 The collection of fluid causes pressure damage to the optic nerve.
-Subsequent loss of vision under such stressful conditions of elevated IOP arises on the molecular level from death of retinal ganglion cells, with activated Calpain 1, and to a lesser extent, Calpain 2, suspected as being the molecular level culprits.
+Subsequent loss of vision under such stressful conditions of elevated IOP arises on the molecular level from death of retinal ganglion cells, with activated Calpain suspected as being one of the major molecular level culprits.

-We are developing a first-in-class pre-clinical drug candidate capable of blocking Calpain 1 and 2 activation.
-This neuroprotectant may either halt or significantly slow down progressive loss of retinal ganglion cells in human retina and animal retina tissue under glaucomatous conditions.
+We are developing a first-in-class pre-clinical drug formulation capable of selectively blocking Calpain activation.
+This neuroprotectant significantly protects retinal ganglion cells in animal models tested thusfar.